How Adidas Are Helping Get City Kids Into Climbing

 With lingering perceptions around who climbing is actually for, the project is looking to challenge these perceptions and shine a spotlight on the sport’s inclusive nature.
 The project has started in Manchester with 83 local schoolchildren, from six different primary and secondary schools, attending a pilot of the scheme at The Climbing Centre in West Gorton, Manchester.

-On the subject of the Urban Climbing Project, world class climber, former adidas athlete, and owner of The Climbing Centre in Manchester John Donne said “Introducing children to the sport of climbing has always been a big part of what we do at the Manchester Climbing Centre, so it was a pleasure to help build and develop the pilot Urban Climbing Project with adidas outdoor.”
+On the subject of the Urban Climbing Project, world class climber, former adidas athlete, and owner of The Climbing Centre in Manchester John Dunne said “Introducing children to the sport of climbing has always been a big part of what we do at the Manchester Climbing Centre, so it was a pleasure to help build and develop the pilot Urban Climbing Project with adidas outdoor.”

 Kids between the ages of eight and fourteen were offered the ultimate introduction to climbing with Olympic hopeful Will Bosi.
 Will ran them through the basics of bouldering and rope climbing before giving the Honnolds of the future the chance to climb for themselves (for many of them it was their first experience of the sport).
 The day was wrapped up with certificate presentations and a Q & A session with Will – part of the Team GB setup and someone looking to participate at Tokyo 2020 where climbing will, of course, be making its debut as an official event.